parsonsmatt/parsonsmatt.github.io/consulting.md

 # Implementation

-Do you have a Haskell application that you need an extra hand on?
+Are you stuck on your implementation?
-I can help build and specify the application with you at a rapid development pace.
+I can help get you un-stuck and productive again with a quick call.
+You can also set me up as a contributor on your project for very quick fixes.

+Unfortunately, I do not have the spare bandwidth to do significant implementation work at this time.

 # Tutoring